 Camping in Sedona

-When initially researching for this trip and putting together this Sedona travel guide, I found lots of beautiful, unique Airbnbs in the area but they were all booked by the time I was ready to reserve our lodging.
+When initially researching for my Sedona trip and putting together this Sedona travel guide, I found lots of beautiful, unique Airbnbs in the area.
+However, they were all booked by the time I was ready to reserve our lodging.

 Best Places to Eat in Sedona

 Hideaway House is perhaps the most classic Sedona restaurant that we visited.
-It’s a cute, welcoming, down to earth cafe with sunflowers painted on the walls and a casual, happy vibe.
+It’s a cute, welcoming, down-to-earth cafe with sunflowers painted on the walls and a casual, happy vibe.
 The outside patio is where it’s at, with the most incredible views that will make you want to linger for as long as possible.

 I was skeptical about the Hudson at first since it was recommended everywhere I looked and thought it might be super touristy, but they sure proved me wrong.
 The Hudson is beautiful inside and out, whether you dine on their outdoor patio overlooking the red rocks or inside where the views are nearly just as expansive.

 I have a Bearfoot Theory reader to thank for this recommendation.
 Elote will blow your socks off.
-At the time we visited Sedona, Elote was reservation-only and was booking up to a month in advance but we were lucky enough to score a reservation a week prior to our trip.
+Elote is reservation-only and is often booked months in advance but we were lucky enough to score a reservation a week prior to our trip.

 Gerardo’s Italian Kitchen

 I have a Bearfoot Theory reader to thank for this recommendation as well.
-We didn’t have a chance to try Gerardo’s during our trip, but after seeing how amazing their food looks I knew I had to include it in this Sedona travel guide and I already can’t wait to return.
+We didn’t have a chance to try Gerardo’s during our trip, but after seeing how amazing their food looks I knew I had to include it in this Sedona travel guide, and I already can’t wait to return.